khedoros/khedgb/README.md

 # khedgb
-Experiments in Game Boy emulation
+Adventures in Game Boy emulation (Or, What Khedoros Likes To Do In His Not-so-abundant Free Time)

-Current state:
+## Current state:

+Summary: Some games boot and show start screens/demos.
+Some just show garbled crap or nothing at all.
+None of my test ROMs are currently crashing the emulator, which is cool.

-CPU is nominally finished, but I suspect there are bugs (booting the DMG ROM actually uncovered one; the documentation I got opcode info from has at least 2 errors).
+CPU is nominally finished, but I suspect there are bugs (timing, edge cases, etc).
+Blargg cpu_inst tests pass (except for the timer, which I haven't written yet).

-Memory Map is fairly fleshed-out, but not complete, and a lot of the peripheral hardware isn't being emulated yet.
+Memory Map is fairly fleshed-out, but not complete, and some of the peripheral hardware isn't being emulated yet.

-ROM loader is rudimentary (no checks, for example).
-The on-cartridge RAM isn't even currently emulated, because I've been planning to do it along with the loader enhancements and beginning work on the mapper chips.

-I've got the beginning of the interrupt architecture, but it isn't really wired in.
-I'm planning on predicting when the interrupts fire to make it more efficient to poll.
-Similarly, the timers and cycle-counter/divider are intimately tied into the interrupt system, and haven't been written yet.
+ROM loader is basic (not many checks, for example).
+Onboard ROM+RAM work, and I've got a couple mappers written.

+Timers and their related interrupts don't work yet (the timer clocking code being absent), controller input isn't read from SDL, and the link cable isn't emulated (except for on a basic level, for Blargg test serial line outputs).
+The other LCD interrupts are at least approximately working.

-There is no DMA and display is currently just a dump of the LCD RAM's state to file, as a PGM image.
+OAM DMA is written, but OAM is in the memmap, instead of the LCD controller.
+TODO: move it.
+Display output is currently just a dump of the LCD RAM's state to file, as a PGM image.
+It renders the background, but not the window or sprites.

 My starting plan is to write this as a DMG emulator and expand to CGB either when I feel like the core emulator is solid, or I start getting bored.
 It should be comparatively painless to do the upgrade at a later time.